 - Other drugs, legal and illicit (a very long list).

 Other numbing strategies include the ‘rush’ strategies.
-In these, the survivor engages in activities which provide an absorbing psychological ‘high’:
+In these, the person engages in activities which provide an absorbing psychological ‘high’:

 - Gambling of all kinds.

-- Risky behaviours (aggressive driving/racing, fighting, some sports, etc).
+- Risky behaviours or activities such as aggressive driving/racing, fighting, extreme sports, etc.

-- Self-harm (cutting, etc. Not all ‘rush’ strategies involve a positive rush).
+- Self-harm, including cutting, banging, etc. (Not all “rush” strategies involve a positive rush).

 Another group of numbing strategies are the task/discipline group, where the strategy is to throw oneself into highly challenging, absorbing, or painful tasks.
 For men, these strategies often have an element of aggression, pain or high levels of self-control:

-- Ascetic practices (including long or arduous forms of meditation or prayer, fasting, etc).
+- Ascetic practices (including long or arduous forms of meditation, prayer, fasting, etc).

 These strategies involve thinking about things in ways which help us avoid painful feelings.
 Here are some of the more common ones.